NickChapman1988/SleepingDragonTerrain/README.md

 elements and social icons).

 ### Images

+Each of the images selected presents an example of past work, thereby establishing what the user can expect should they book the commission service.
+These serve both as decoration and as functional examples to promote the commission work itself.

 ### Colours

 * I wanted to present a clean and minimalistic colour palette to users, to keep the site free of too much distraction and also to evoke a blank canvas for users' project ideas.